piecol/GPS_LORA_TRACKER/README.md

 Once installed, you'll be ready to properly compile and upload code for this PSoC.

-By uploading the firmware GPS_GNSS_UART.ino, you'll be able to test the GPS unit with the GNSS Toolkit3 software.
+By uploading the Arduino sketch [GPS_GNSS_Toolkit_UART.ino](TESTS/GPS_GNSS_Toolkit_UART.ino), you'll be able to communicate with the GPS unit via the GNSS Toolkit3 software.
 ![GNSS_Toolkit](/Pics/GNSS_Toolkit.png)